Factory Girl (2006 film)

 Factory Girl is a 2006 American biographical film directed by George Hickenlooper.
 It is based on the rapid rise and fall of 1960s underground film star and socialite Edie Sedgwick (Sienna Miller), known for her association with the artist Andy Warhol (Guy Pearce).

-The film premiered in Los Angeles on December 29, 2006, to largely negative reviews from critics, who nonetheless praised Miller's performance as Sedgwick.
+Factory Girl was released by Metro-Goldwyn-Mayer (through MGM Distribution Co.) on December 29, 2006, to largely negative reviews from critics, who nonetheless praised Miller's performance as Sedgwick.
+The film grossed $3.6 million against a $7 million budget.

 Plot

 The film is framed by Edie Sedgwick being interviewed in a hospital several years after her time as an Andy Warhol superstar.

 In the mid 1960s, Edie is a young heiress studying art in Cambridge, Massachusetts.
 She moves to New York City with her friend, Chuck Wein.
 She is introduced to pop art painter and film-maker Andy Warhol, who is intrigued by the beautiful, clearly troubled socialite.
 He asks her to perform in one of his underground experimental films.
 She agrees and goes on to star in several of Andy's projects, becoming his muse.

 She and Chuck become part of the tightly knit bohemian social scene at Andy's art studio, the Silver Factory.
 Edie's status as a Warhol superstar and rising youthquake fashion model earn her fame and international attention.
 The success fails to ease her psychological issues.
 Although descended from a prestigious family lineage and raised on an idyllic California ranch, Edie was sexually abused by her father during childhood.
 She has been further shaken by the fairly recent death of her favorite brother, Minty.
 Her trauma manifests itself in uncontrolled spending, poor money management and a burgeoning drug habit.

 Edie's Cambridge friend, Syd visits her in New York City and introduces her to folk singer Billy Quinn, a character based on Bob Dylan.
 Edie and Billy begin a relationship, which causes Andy to become jealous.
 Edie attempts to make peace between the two men by arranging a screen test for Billy at Andy's Factory.
 When Billy and his posse arrive, they act disrespectfully towards Andy.
 Billy and Edie fight and he tells her that Andy is a "bloodsucker" who will "kill" her.
 She tearfully responds that she "can't hate him."
 Realizing that she has chosen Andy over him, Billy leaves her.